Rome in 3 Days: Best Itinerary for First-Time Visitors

 Day 1: Ancient Rome

-You could easily spend several days just focusing your sightseeing energies on ancient Roman sites.
+You could easily spend several days just focusing your sightseeing energies on ancient Roman sites and museums.
 They’re everywhere!
-But top of the list are the Colosseum and the Forum, the Domus Aurea (if you’re in Rome on a Saturday or Sunday), and the Pantheon.

 Colosseum and Forum

-Another option is to book a nighttime tour of the Colosseum that takes you to the Colosseum’s underground corridors, the arena, and the first ring of the seating area.
-I haven’t taken this tour, but it sounds intriguing and crowd-free (always a selling point for me).
+Another option for your first day in Rome is to book a sunset tour of the Colosseum that takes you to the Colosseum’s underground corridors, the arena, and the first ring of the seating area.
+Here’s an option from GetYourGuide:

 Domus Aurea

 The Domus Aurea is in the vicinity of the Forum and Colosseum.
-We visited the Domus Aurea in 2001, not long after it opened in 1999 when we were able to wander freely around the massive excavated rooms.
+I visited the Domus Aurea in 2001, not long after it opened in 1999 and was able to wander freely around the massive excavated rooms.
 The site was closed in 2005 and reopened in 2007, with more galleries added in 2015.
-The number of visitors is now restricted, with everyone required to wear a helmet.
+The number of visitors is now restricted.

-Built by the Emperor Nero in 64 AD, the Domus Aurea had 300 rooms and occupied about 50 hectares–and was used exclusively for parties.
+Built by the Emperor Nero in 64 AD, the Domus Aurea had 300 rooms and occupied about 50 hectares, and was used exclusively for parties.
 That Nero was some kind of party animal.
+Little is left of the palace’s former glory, but a tour there is recommended to learn about a fascinating period in Roman history.

-Visit the Domus Aurea by guided tour and only on Saturdays and Sundays.
-If you can get tickets, go.
-The guided tour consists of a twelve-stage itinerary that includes a virtual reality installation in the Sala della Volta Dorata.
-Visitors are purportedly transported to an ancient, rich, and magical world.
+Visit the Domus Aurea by guided tour.
+Most tours include a virtual reality installation in the Sala della Volta Dorata that I found fascinating.
+You’ll be transported to an ancient, rich, and magical world.

 Pantheon

 The area around the Pantheon in central Rome is always hopping.
-Visit later in the day when the crowds are thinning.
+Visit later in the day when the crowds are thinning, or wait and visit the Pantheon on your second day in Rome when you explore medieval Rome and the Piazza Navona.

-The Pantheon is remarkable for its dome–still the world’s largest unreinforced concrete dome, which is amazing, considering the Pantheon was built 2,000 years ago.
+The Pantheon is remarkable for its dome, which is still the world’s largest unreinforced concrete dome.
 Thanks to continuous use for two millennia, the Pantheon is one of the best-preserved buildings from ancient Rome.
 Originally a temple, the Pantheon is now a church.

 See the Pantheon on your own or, for a few euros more, take a guided tour.